klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/pascal.md

-Task: imlement a js program that takes a number (height) and prints a Pascal's Triangle of the specified height in the console.
+Task: implement a js program that takes a number (height) and prints a Pascal's Triangle of the specified height in the console.

 Example input: 5